-Since the explosion of the Internet in our lives, there has been a need for a definition of checks and balances that will govern our use of it.
-While it certainly can’t be a governing set of laws that’s really enforceable, digital citizenship is still a framework for model behavior in all online environments and scenarios.
-We take these mindsets and codes of behavior with us into everything we do and everyone we meet in the world outside technology.
+Since the introduction of the Internet, there has been a need for a definition of checks and balances that govern our use of it.
+While it’s difficult to set enforceable laws, digital citizenship presents a model framework for behaviour in all online environments and scenarios.
+We take these mindsets with us into everything we do and everyone we meet in the world outside technology.
 That’s what makes the digital citizen a global one.

 What is it that lets digital citizenship myths continue to persist in our minds?
 Do we fear what we don’t understand?
-Perhaps, but if that’s the case, then we can educate ourselves and our children properly to gain understanding and ultimately conquer that fear.
+If that’s the case, then let’s educate ourselves and our children to gain understanding and ultimately conquer that fear.
 That’s what we want to do here with the 6 following digital citizenship myths.
-Let’s try and debunk them as best we can for both your and your learners’ peace of mind.
+Let’s debunk them as best we can for both your and your learners’ peace of mind.

 Myth: Digital citizenship is just another passing fad, or worse, only a buzzword.

 Fact: Digital citizenship is a way of thinking and acting globally that protects you and others.